MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug reception of error server message in vue when sign up.
+* Add message "No posts available" when no post thread has ever added or no server response.
-* Add new background color for comments.
+* Add server shutdown message in user info.

 # Before to run this server